jpgsantos/Subcellular_workflow/Docs/Functions_Analysis.rst

              	    :linenos:
             	    :language: matlab

-These functions call built in MATLAB functions that perform parameter optimization .
+These functions call built in MATLAB\ |Reg| functions that perform parameter optimization .
-For furher information relating to how these optimizers work please follow the links to the MATLAB documentation.
+For furher information relating to how these optimizers work please follow the links to the MATLAB\ |Reg| documentation.
 Optimizers used:

  - f_opt_fmincon - `fmincon <https://www.mathworks.com/help/optim/ug/fmincon.html>`_